 The Feetures Plantar Fasciitis Sleeve is supportive, responsive, and lightweight, so you get exceptional support and comfort.Read more

 The Feetures Plantar Fasciitis Sleeve offers lightweight support with a reasonable degree of mobility.
-It will ensure that the foot area remains cool and dry with its moisture wicking abilities.
-You will stay cool, dry, and comfortable all day while you wear these plantar fasciitis socks.
+It will ensure that the foot area remains cool and dry with its moisture-wicking abilities.
+You will stay cool, dry, and comfortable all day while you wear these socks for plantar fasciitis.
 You can wear them at all times during healing, even when you sleep, provided you have more than one pair.